Run scripts

 After the script is ready, associate it with a codeless test or a unit.
 You can then include the script in a scheduled run or an MBT test.

-If you associate your script to a unit, and run it as part of an MBT test, the whole MBT test runs only on the first application defined for the script associated with the first unit in the test.
+If you associate your script with a unit and run it as part of an MBT test, the whole MBT test runs only on the first application defined for the script associated with the first unit in the test.

 Prerequisites